Last Updated on

 Of course, shooting an animal at any distance is entirely unethical unless you are certain you can hit it in the vitals, offering a clean, quick, and humane kill.
 While a crossbow packs plenty of power to punch through and deliver a swift kill shot, you need a good scope to ensure your arrow hits the tiny target you’re aiming for.

-In the search for the best scopes for our own crossbows, we put quite a few to the test.
+In the search for the best crossbows scopes, we put quite a few to the test.
 Along the way, we gathered a lot of information, which we’ve used to put together the following reviews.
-Hopefully, they’ll help you find the right scope for your crossbow, without going through all the expensive testing we had to perform.
+Hopefully, they’ll help you find the best scope for your crossbow, without going through all the expensive testing we had to perform.

 |Best Overall||TRUGLO Crossbow 4X32 Compact Scope||